East Huntingdon Township, Westmoreland County, Pennsylvania

 East Huntingdon Township is a township in Westmoreland County, Pennsylvania, United States.
 The population was 7,712 at the 2020 census.
 From 1978 to 1988, the township had been home to the Volkswagen Westmoreland Assembly Plant, which later became a Sony plant.
 As of 2020 companies there include DNP, Cenveo, and Siemens.

 History

-The East Huntingdon official website contains a history of the township.
+According to East Huntingdon official website, prior to 1798, East Huntingdon Township was a part of Huntingdon Township which encompassed areas of present-day Smithton, Ruffs Dale, Tarrs, Reagantown, rural Scottdale and Bessemer.

+In 1798, Huntingdon was divided into South Huntingdon and East Huntingdon.
+East Huntingdon is bordered by Hempfield Township, Mount Pleasant, and Fayette County.

+One of the oldest families in the area were the Stauffer family.
+They are the namesake of Stauffer Run, which is a tributary that empties into Jacob's Creek.